quinny26/qt-php-mvc-jokes-2025-s1/ReadMe.md

 Please see the [Educational Community License](License.md) for more details.

-Any code based upon this project must also give the appropriate credit both in the source code and also on nay associated promotional, educational, corporate or other materials both digital and non-digital.
+Any code based upon this project must also give the appropriate credit both in the source code and also on any associated promotional, educational, corporate or other materials both digital and non-digital.